CESNET/Nemea-Supervisor/README.md

 - `/usr/share/nemea-supervisor` - contains default installed configuration from [configs](https://github.com/CESNET/Nemea-Supervisor/tree/master/configs) (all .sup files divided into directories the same way as on the picture [here](#reload-configuration))
 - `/etc/nemea` - contains [XML template](https://github.com/CESNET/Nemea-Supervisor/blob/master/configs/supervisor_config_template.xml.in) with includes of directories also from /etc/nemea.

-It is possible to copy directories with .sup files from /usr/share/nemea-supervisor to /etc/nemea and use default configuration or it is possible to prepare own configuration and add the path of the directory or .sup file to the XML template.
+It is possible to copy directories with .sup files from `/usr/share/nemea-supervisor` to `/etc/nemea` and use default configuration or it is possible to prepare own configuration and add the path of the directory or .sup file to the XML template.

-## Configuring modules
+##Supervisor functions

 User can do various operations with modules via Supervisor.
 After launch appears menu with available operations:

-1. START ALL MODULES - starts all modules from loaded configuration
-2. STOP ALL MODULES - stops all modules from loaded configuration
-3. START MODULE - starts one specific module from loaded configuration
-4. STOP MODULE - stops one specific module from loaded configuration
+- `1.
+ENABLE MODULE OR PROFILE` - prints a list of disabled modules and profiles and selected ones are enabled
+- `2.
+DISABLE MODULE OR PROFILE` - prints a list of enabled modules and profiles and selected ones are disabled
+- `3.
+RESTART RUNNING MODULE` - prints a list of running modules and selected ones are restarted
-5. STARTED MODULES STATUS - displays status of loaded modules (stopped or running) and PIDs of modules processes
+- `4.
+CONFIGURATION STATUS` - prints a table of the loaded configuration and shows enabled, status and PID of all modules
-6. AVAILABLE MODULES - prints out actual loaded configuration
-7. RELOAD CONFIGURATION - operation allows user to reload actual configuration from initial xml file or from another xml file
-8. STOP SUPERVISOR - this operation terminates whole Supervisor

-Note: for reload operation is important unique module name.
-There are three cases,
-      that can occur during reloading:

-a) Supervisor didnt find a module with same name in loaded configuration -> inserting a new module.
-b) Supervisor found a module with same name in loaded configuration -> compares every value and if there is a difference, the module will be reloaded.
-c) Module in loaded configuration was not found in reloaded configuration -> it is removed.
+- `5.
+AVAILABLE MODULES` - prints the current loaded configuration in detail (same as option 4 plus all information from the configuration file about every module)
+- `6.
+RELOAD CONFIGURATION` - performs reload configuration (see [Reload configuration](#reload-configuration))
+- `7.
+PRINT SUPERVISOR INFO` - basic information about running supervisor - package and git version, used paths etc.
+- `8.
+SHOW LOGS` - prints a list of all log files and selected log file is opened with pager (see [Log files](#log-files))
+- `0.
+STOP SUPERVISOR` - stops the supervisor **but not the running modules**

+If the supervisor is running as a system daemon, last option "STOP SUPERVISOR" is replaced with

+- `-- Type "Cquit" to exit client --` - stops and disconnects the client
+- `-- Type "Dstop" to stop daemon --` - stops the supervisor **but not the running modules**

-## Monitoring modules
+##Monitoring Nemea modules

+####Modules status

-Supervisor monitors the status of all modules which depends on "enabled flag" of the module.
-If the status is stopped and the flag is set to true, modules is restared.
-There is limit of restarts per minute which can be modified in configuration file (optional element module-restarts).
-On the other hand if the module is running and flag is set to false, SIGINT is used to stop the module.
-If it keeps running, SIGKILL is used to stop it.
+Supervisor monitors the status of every module.
+The status can be **running** or **stopped** and it depends on the **enabled flag** of the module.
+Once the module is set to enabled, supervisor will automatically start it.
+If the module stops but is still enabled (user did not disable it), supervisor will restart it.
+Maximum number of restarts per minute can be specified with **module-restarts** in the configuration file.
+When the limit is reached, module is automatically set to disabled.
+If the module is running and it is disabled by user, SIGINT is used to stop the module.
+If it keeps running, SIGKILL must be used.

+####Statistics of modules´ interfaces

-Every Nemea module can be run with special "service" interface (see [configuration file](supervisor_config.xml)), which allows Supervisor to get statistics about module interfaces.
-These stats include following counters:
+Every Nemea module has an implicit **service interface**, which allows Supervisor to get statistics about modules interfaces.
+These statistics include the following counters:

-- input interface: received messages, recevied buffers
+- for every input interface: received messages, recevied buffers
-- output interface: sent messages, sent buffers, dropped messages, autoflushes
+- for every output interface: sent messages, sent buffers, dropped messages, autoflushes

 Data sent via service interface are encoded in JSON format.
-More information about stats utilization [here](#statistics-about-nemea-modules)
+More information about service interface [here](https://github.com/CESNET/Nemea-Framework/blob/master/libtrap/service-ifc.md)

+####CPU and memory usage

-Last monitored event is CPU usage (kernel and user modes) and system memory usage of every module.
+Last monitored event is CPU usage (kernel and user mode) and system memory usage of every module.

 ## Log files

 Supervisor uses log files for its own output and also for an output of the started modules.

-Path of the logs can be specified in two ways:
+Path of the logs can be specified with **mandatory** program parameter `-L PATH` or `--logs-path=path`.
-- in configuration file (optional element logs-directory in example configuration file)
-- program parameter (-L path, --logs-path=path) can be used only in the begining

-If the path is specified with the parameter and also in the configuration file, bigger priority has the config file.
-The path can be changed during runtime by adding or changing the element in the config file and performing reload configuration.

-In case the user-defined path is not correct (process has no permissions to create the directories etc.), default path is used.
-The path depends on the current supervisors mode:
-- interactive mode: `/tmp/interactive_supervisor_logs/`
-- daemon mode: `/tmp/daemon_supervisor_logs/`
-- netconf mode: `/tmp/netconf_supervisor_logs/`

-These paths are used because /tmp directory is accesable by every process so the output won´t be lost.

-Content of the log directory is as follows:
-- logs-path/supervisor_log
-- logs-path/supervisor_debug_log
-- logs-path/supervisor_log_module_events - log with modules events (starting module [module_name], connecting to module [module_name], error while receiving from module [module_name] etc.)
-- logs-path/supervisor_log_statistics
+Logs directory has the following content:
+- supervisor_log - contains warning or error messages of the supervisor
+- modules_events - contains messages about modules´ status changes
+- modules_statistics - contains statistics about modules´ interfaces (they are printed periodically every minute)
-- logs-path/modules_logs/ - contains files with started modules stdout and stderr in form of [module_name]_stdout and [module_name]_stderr
+- directory modules_logs - contains files with modules´ stdout and stderr in form of [module_name]_stdout and [module_name]_stderr